-- Dispersion (lots 5 acres and greater), when consistent with DOE BMP T5.30; and - Bioretention, when consistent with the design criteria in the Ecology Manual.
-Any stormwater that infiltrates through the imported soil mix be considered to have received the equivalent of Enhanced Treatment.
+- Dispersion, when consistent with DOE BMP T5.30; and - Bioretention, when consistent with the design criteria in the Ecology Manual.
+Any stormwater that infiltrates through designed bioretention soil mix shall be considered to have received the equivalent of Enhanced Treatment.